Xumeiquer/nobots/README.md

 ~
 ```

-Once the patch is applied you must compule Caddy by running `github.com/mholt/caddy/caddy/build.bash/` from this directory `github.com/mholt/caddy/caddy/`
+Once the patch is applied you must compile Caddy by running `github.com/mholt/caddy/caddy/build.bash/` from this directory `github.com/mholt/caddy/caddy/`

 ## Configuration